Polaris School and Centre

 The History of Polaris

-In the spring of 2014, a large community meeting was organized to bring together those who held Waldorf education in Ottawa at heart.
-After this event, a group began to meet once a month.
-The group’s intent has been to create a new Waldorf impulse, based in community, integrity, and sustainability.
-The group was called Friends of Waldorf Education in Ottawa,
+From this two-day event, a group began to meet once a month.
+The group’s intent was to create a new impulse, based in community, integrity, and sustainability.
+The group was called Friends of Waldorf Education in Ottawa, or FWEO.

-Our starting point was to look at the history of Waldorf Education in Ottawa...
+Our starting point was to look at the history of Waldorf and Waldorf-inspired Education in Ottawa...

 ...the importance of healthy relationships